-While these funds were allocated through the 2019 Annual Action Plan, the amount of funds expended during the 2019 Program Year included funds allocated in prior years but not expended until the 2019 Program Year, due to project timelines.
-Specifically, under the Coronavirus Aid, Relief and Economic Securities Act, Washington County was awarded \$427,311 in Community Development Block Grant Coronavirus (CDBG-CV) funding.
-This will be expended in Program Year 2020.
-Washington County disbursed a total of \$707,064.37 in CDBG and \$570,439.94 in HOME funds during the 2019 Program Year.
-Expenditures for projects and activities include: Home Improvement Loan Program, Habitat for Humanity Scattered Site projects, Generation Acres, Two Rivers Green House projects, City of Landfall Street Improvements, Washington County Public Services, CDA Woodland Park and Raymie Johnson Rental Rehabilitation projects, ASI, Inc. Rental Rehabilitation and CDA Administration.
+While these funds were allocated through the 2020 Annual Action Plan, the amount of funds expended during the 2020 Program Year included funds allocated in prior years but were not expended until the 2020 Program Year, due to project timelines or award of funding.
+Specifically, under the Coronavirus Aid, Relief and Economic Securities Act, Washington County was awarded \$1,119,771 in Community Development Block Grant Coronavirus (CDBG-CV) funding.
+Washington County disbursed a total of \$893,967.72 in CDBG, \$206,850.72 in CDBG-CV and \$303,565,42 in HOME funds during the 2020 Program Year.
+Expenditures for projects and activities include: Home Improvement Loan Program, Habitat for Humanity Scattered Site projects, Generation Acres, Two Rivers Green House projects, City of Landfall Street Improvements and Playground Renovation, Washington County Public Services, CDA Raymie Johnson Rental Rehabilitation project and Emergency Homeownership Relief program, ASI, Inc. Rental Rehabilitation, and CDA Administration.
 Due to other projects not having spent down their entire allocation within the allocated Program Year, expenditures may seem higher or lower in some areas.
 Due to some project's accomplishments being reported in prior year reports, only the retainage or final draw will show in expenditures and not accomplishments as to not double report.
 All projects funded met a federal National Objective, as well as a grantee goal and funding priority.
 All projects, other than administration, benefitted individuals or households at or below 80% area median income (AMI).
 Housing Choice Voucher Section 8 and Low-Income Housing Tax Credits were made available in Washington County, but were not leveraged or used in tandem with the CDBG or HOME projects expended in this program year.